Getting Started with Exadata Cloud Infrastructure Deployment

 Manage contacts for Exadata infrastructure maintenance notifications using the Console.

-Parent topic: Cloud Infrastructure Maintenance Updates
+Parent topic: Configure Oracle-Managed Infrastructure Maintenance

 To manage maintenance contacts in an Exadata Cloud Infrastructure